joergkrause/nyaf/docs/md/docs/comparision/angular.md

 Angular comes with full support of TypeScript (actually, it's written in TypeScript) and all the new handy features, such as Decorators.

-That's the same as in @nyaf.
+That's the same as in ny@f.
 Let's compare it a bit here.

 ### Components

 A component in Angular is decorated with `@Component({})`.
 It needs several settings, though.

-A component in @nyaf is quite the same, using `@CustomElement('name')`.
+A component in ny@f is quite the same, using `@CustomElement('name')`.
 Despite the name no additional settings required.

 Angular comes with a template language you have to learn.